-The Series 2022B Bonds are tax exempt bonds being issued to provide funds sufficient, together with other available moneys, (a) to provide funds in the approximate amount of \$72,400,000 to be deposited to the Clean Water Leveraged Loan Account established with respect to the Series 2022B Bonds which funds are to be loaned to Borrowers, (b) to provide funds in the approximate amount of \$34,900,000 to be deposited to the Drinking Water Leveraged Loan Account established with respect to the Series 2022B Bonds which funds are to be loaned to Borrowers, and (c) to pay associated costs of issuance.
+During the week of August 5th, 2024, the South Dakota Conservancy District issued State Revolving Fund Program Bonds, Series 2024A totaling approximately \$180,000,000.
+The Series 2024A Bonds are proposed tax exempt bonds being issued to provide funds sufficient, together with other available moneys, (a) to provide funds in the approximate amount of \$120,000,000 to be deposited to the Clean Water Leveraged Loan Account established with respect to the Series 2024A Bonds which are to be loaned to Borrowers, (b) to provide funds in the approximate amount of \$60,000,000 to be deposited to the Drinking Water Leveraged Loan Account established with respect to the Series 2024A Bonds which are to be loaned to Borrowers, and (c) to provide funds to pay associated costs of issuance.

-REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF THE CLEAN WATER STATE REVOLVING FUND CONTRIBUTIONS as of June 30, 2022
+REQUIRED SUPPLEMETARY INFORMATION SCHEDULE OF THE CLEAN WATER STATE REVOLVING FUND CONTRIBUTIONS as of June 30, 2024